SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ...
 ```

-1. Now we are ready to download and build samtools.
+1. Now we are ready to download and build `samtools`.

-- Download and unzip samtools, rename directory:
+- Download and unzip `samtools`, rename directory:

 ```
 $ cd ..